-The enclosed proxy is solicited by the Board of Directors of Ventrus Biosciences, Inc., a Delaware corporation, for use at our Annual Meeting of Stockholders to be held at the Helmsley Park Lane Hotel, 36 Central Park South, New York, New York, at 12:00 noon on Tuesday, May 8, 2012, and any adjournment thereof.
+We are furnishing this proxy statement to the holders of our common stock in connection with the solicitation of proxies on behalf of the Board of Directors for use at our Annual Meeting of Stockholders to be held at our headquarters at 99 Hudson Street, 5th Floor, New York, New York, at 12:00 noon on Tuesday, June 4, 2013, and any adjournment thereof.
 We will bear the cost of soliciting proxies.
 In addition to solicitation of proxies by mail, our employees, without extra remuneration, may solicit proxies personally or by telephone.
 We will reimburse brokerage firms and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to beneficial owners and seeking instruction with respect thereto.
 The mailing address of our principal executive offices is 99 Hudson Street, 5th Floor, New York, New York 10013.
-Copies of this proxy statement and accompanying proxy card were mailed to stockholders on or about April 10, 2012.